-An excerpt from my novel-in-progress The Education of Angie Rubio was recorded by KUOW at the 2014 LitCrawl as part of the Seattle7Writers’ Seven@Seven performance at Richard Hugo House.
+An excerpt from my recent book Living Color: Angie Rubio Stories was recorded by KUOW at the 2014 LitCrawl as part of the Seattle7Writers’ Seven@Seven performance at Richard Hugo House.
+Living Color: Angie Rubio Stories was published by Jaded Ibis Press in fall 2020.

-Many of the stories below are part of my collection called Natalie Wood’s Fake Puerto Rican Accent, which has been a finalist for the Flannery O’Connor Short Fiction Award, AWP Grace Paley Prize for Short Fiction, and the Brighthorse Prize.
-Retitled Hola and Goodbye, the collection was selected by Randall Kenan for the Doris Bakwin Award for Writing by a Woman in 2015 and was published by Carolina Wren Press in 2016.
+Many of the stories below are part of my collection Hola and Goodbye, which was selected by Randall Kenan for the Doris Bakwin Award for Writing by a Woman in 2015 and was published by Carolina Wren Press in 2016.
+It had previously been a finalist for the Flannery O’Connor Short Fiction Award, the AWP Grace Paley Prize for Short Fiction, and the Brighthorse Prize.